-Restrictions: Must be enrolled in the following level: Undergraduate; Must be enrolled in one of the
+- Must be enrolled in the following level: Undergraduate - Must be enrolled in one of the following majors: Music, Music Therapy

 Selected topic course descriptions may change from semester to semester.
 Please consult the Schedule of Classes for more information regarding this course.